-Before lighting any fires, become familiar with the location and operation of your stove's controls and features and learn how to use them (See Figure 10).
+Before lighting any fires, become familiar with the location and operation of your stove's controls and features and learn how to use them (See Figure 12).
 For your own safety, do not modify these features in any way.
 We recommend you use fireplace gloves when the stove is in operation and hot.

-Figure 12 - Controls & Features
+Figure 8 - Controls & Features

-FRONT AND SIDE DOOR HANDLES: The firebox doors allows you to load wood into your stove; a wood handle operates the door.
-To open the door, rotate handle clockwise and swing the door away from the stove.
-To latch the door, push the door tightly towards the firebox then rotate handle counterclockwise until it latches shut.
+FRONT DOOR HANDLE: The firebox door allows you to load wood into your stove; a wood handle operates the door.
+To open the door, pull up on the handle and swing the door away from the stove.
+To latch the door, push the door tightly towards the firebox then continue to push the handle in and down until it latches shut.
 Gently pull on the door handle to make sure it is properly latched.